St.-Martins-Chorknaben Biberach

 The St.-Martins-Chorknaben Biberach (English: St Martin's Boys' Choir Biberach) is a boys' and men's choir from Biberach an der Riß in southern Germany.
-The choir was founded in 1962 and is since then member of the Pueri Cantores, an international association of catholic youth choirs.
+The choir was founded in 1962 and has since been a member of the Pueri Cantores, an international association of Catholic youth choirs.

 The choir regularly takes part in services in its home parish St Martin and the surrounding parishes.
-In their annual concert tour the choirboys also perform abroad.
+On their annual concert tour, the choirboys also perform abroad.

 Repertoire

 The St.-Martins-Chorknaben sing sacred music – usually a cappella, that is without instrumental sound.
-Their repertory covers all the periods in musical history – from Gregorian Chant over Bach and Mozart up to modern composers like Poulenc or Miškinis.
+Their repertoire covers a variety of periods in musical history, from Gregorian chant, to Bach and Mozart, to modern composers like Poulenc and Miškinis.
 The choir rehearses twice a week.
-As the need arises the singers get an extra voice training.
-Moreover there is a rehearsal weekend twice a year.
+As the need arises, the singers receive extra voice training.
+Moreover, there is a rehearsal weekend twice a year.

 Concert tours

-With their annual concert tour the St.-Martins-Chorknaben want to contribute to the understanding among nations.
-During their journey they try to stay in host families to get to learn the country and its people.
+On their annual concert tour, the St.-Martins-Chorknaben have a goal of contributing to understanding among nations.
+They try to stay with host families to get to know the country and its people.

-2002 the St.-Martins-Chorknaben stayed on Guernsey.
+In 2002 the St.-Martins-Chorknaben stayed on Guernsey.
 Inhabitants of this Channel Island were interned in Oflag V-B in Biberach during World War II.
-With their visit the choirboys could contribute to strengthen the partnership between Guernsey and Biberach.
+Through their visit, the choirboys contributed to strengthening the partnership between Guernsey and Biberach.